-While physical therapists are known as hands-on, movement specialists, evidence is beginning to suggest their ability to teach can improve outcomes and reduce health care costs as well.
+While physical therapists are known as hands-on, movement specialists, evidence suggests that their ability to teach can improve outcomes and reduce health care costs as well.

-A recent study published in Spine (Preoperative pain neuroscience education for lumbar radiculopathy – Aug.
-15, 2014), followed a group of individuals who were undergoing surgery of the lumbar spine.
-Prior to surgery, half of the participants received the typical presurgical care.
+A study published in Spine (Preoperative pain neuroscience education for lumbar radiculopathy – Aug.
+15, 2014), followed a group of people who were to have surgery of the lumbar spine.
+Prior to surgery, half of the participants received the typical care.
 The other half received specialized education from a physical therapist on the neuroscience of pain.
-The researchers followed up with the participants one year after surgery and found the group who received a single, educational session from a physical therapist, viewed their surgical experience much more favorably, and used 45% less health care expenditure following surgery.
+Researchers followed up with the participants one year after surgery.
+They found that the group who received a single, educational session from a physical therapist, viewed their surgical experience much more favorably.
+They also used 45% less health care dollars after surgery.

 What Does This Mean to Me?

 Physical therapists are experts in developing strategies to help you better understand and manage pain.
-Growing research, such as this, is indicating that education, focusing on the reconceptualization of pain, can lead to improved function, range of motion, and decreased pain.
-As little as one session with a physical therapist, can result in improved long-term outcomes and lower health care expenditure costs.
+Growing research, such as this, indicates that education, focusing on reconceptualizing pain, can lead to improved function, range of motion, and decreased pain.
+As little as one session with a physical therapist, can result in improved long-term outcomes and lower health care costs.